anisul-Islam/Project-Presentation-Guide/README.md

     - [ ]  Scalability considerations
     - [ ]  Any user feedback and planned iterations
 7. Q/A Slide

+   All thanks goes to Anisul islam
     - [ ]  Open the floor to questions from the audience
     - [ ]  Be prepared to discuss and elaborate on any part of the project
-8. Thank You Slide
+9. Thank You Slide
     - [ ]  Express gratitude to the audience for their time and attention
     - [ ]  Provide your contact information for further inquiries
-9. Additional Tips:
+10. Additional Tips:
     - [ ]  Visuals: Use diagrams, charts, and images to engage the presentation.
     - [ ]  Clarity: Keep slides clear and concise, focusing on key points.
     - [ ]  Practice: Rehearse your presentation to ensure smooth delivery.